DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 34: "So Devi, you've hit 1k on tik tok, 2k on youtube, and you've got your new pink chair.
 When is the sponsorship by RAID: Shadow Legends?
 (This comment is sponsored by Audible) ![devicatCool](https://static-cdn.jtvnw.net/emoticons/v1/302140271/1.0 "devicatCool") ." -TiggyDoodler (26-Jan-21)
 * 35: "Sorry, too many butt jokes. ![devicatButt](https://static-cdn.jtvnw.net/emoticons/v1/302140251/1.0 "devicatButt") ." -DeviCat (26-Jan-21)
 * 36: "Yay! ![devicatCool](https://static-cdn.jtvnw.net/emoticons/v1/302140271/1.0 "devicatCool") Go me! ... oh I'm gone now ![devicatEh](https://static-cdn.jtvnw.net/emoticons/v1/302140285/1.0 "devicatEh") ." -DeviCat (26-Jan-21)
+* 37: "i heard a nice health dose of potatoes for a second" -Draconasthewalker (27-Jan-21)

 There may be quotes newer than these that have yet to be collected.